5 Useful M-Words You Must Know When Learning Japanese!

 |「天ぷらは好きですか」 「もちろんです」||“Tempura wa suki desuka?”
 “Mochiron desu!”||“Do you like tempura?”
 “Of course!”|

 Mottainai もったいない (勿体無い) is one of the unique expressions of Japanese culture.
 There’s no precise translation to this, so try to focus on the concept it expresses.
-The overall meaning when using もったいない is disagreement for something being wasted.
+The overall meaning when using もったいない is disagreement about something being wasted.
 Basically, it can refer to anything: material things, waste of time, or when someone “does not deserve” a certain thing.

 By this expression, the speaker can disagree in a non-argumentative tone.
 In addition, he/she can express respect when a superior is commending him/her.